 Filling out applications is less fun than watching paint try, and yet, we commit hundreds of hours to them.
 We do this for one reason: in hopes of being accepted into a brighter future.

-Some of those jobs I applied to I was really qualified for, and very excited about.
+Some of those jobs I applied to I was really qualified for and very excited about.
 Yet, I didn’t get so much as a phone call.

 But I didn’t let all that failure get me down.
 If anything, I just became more tenacious.
-So let me tell you about an application I thought I had no qualifications for, and yet it led to one of my life’s most interesting experiences.
+So let me tell you about an application I thought I had no qualifications for, and yet it led to one of my life’s most exciting experiences.

-Once upon a time, I was forwarded a notification about a fellowship program called East-West: The Art of Dialogue.
+Once upon a time, I received a notification about a fellowship program called East-West: The Art of Dialogue.
 The fellowship aims to bridge relationships between east and west (primarily Egypt and the United States) amongst young professionals and leaders to encourage a dialogue that leads to a more prosperous and peaceful future between us.

 In my mind, “fellowship” was something for academics or students.
 I had never been to Egypt and had no idea about Egyptian business, politics, or culture.
 Certainly I couldn’t be qualified, right?
 Wrong.

-Turns out that one of the qualifications was a lack of experience in Egypt.
+It turns out that one of the qualifications was a lack of experience in Egypt.
 So I applied, was accepted, and then spent a month traveling with an incredible group of people around Egypt and the United States.
 We met with leaders in government, education, religion, business, and more.
 You can read my notes here.

 I was invited to apply, and I am so glad that I accepted that invitation.
-6-months later I had my boots on the ground in Kyrgyzstan.
+6-months later, I had my boots on the ground in Kyrgyzstan.
 I established a really strong legacy with my work in Kyrgyzstan as a Peace Corps Volunteer.